dorven/nokia_task/README.md

 const int PROD_RESET_INTERVAL_IN_SECONDS = 300;
 ```
 I set it to 5 minutes by default however for testing the object can be instantiated with much faster reset interval(too fast for human).
-It can be achived by DEV parameter.
+It can be achived with DEV parameter.
 ```
-bool DEV=false;
 MonitoringSystem m(true); // instantiate with fast reset interval for faster testing MonitoringSystem m; // instantiate with normal reset interval
 ```